Tywael/BotClickDiscord/README.md

-# Discord Bot for Pattern-Based Interaction
+# Any app Bot for Pattern-Based Interaction

 ## Description